hildjj/hostlocal/README.md

 This server is quite opinionated about its defaults to make setup as easy as possible... if you have a problem shaped like mine.

+NOTE:

+This server is NOT intended for production use, or any other place where the clients are not fully-trusted.
+Simplifying assumptions have been made to optimize code size, performance, and usability that make its use in a production context inappropriate.
+Security issues that are filed that do not take this note into account will not be prioritized.

 ## Run

 ```sh